dayedepps/statgen-esalq/_posts/2016-08-08-Introduction-to-R.md

 -----

 Using `for` is a great way to do repetitive tasks in R, it shorts your script and saves your time.
-We will present some basic loop ideas ans concepts.
-In the following `for`, you have a counter called `i` which starts on 1 and goes to 10, 1 by 1.
-Each loop will increase your object `x` by the `1`.
-If you `x` is 0 as the beggining, after the loop will be
+We will present some basic loop ideas and concepts.
+In the following `for`, you have a counter letter `i` which starts on 1 and goes to 10, 1 by 1.
+Each loop will add 1 to your object `x`.
+If your `x` is 0 as here stated, after the loop will be
 10. In other words, you will add one on x ten times.

     x=0